-Lacto-fermentation describes a biological process when microorganisms convert sugars in vegetables and milk into lactic acid.
+Lacto fermentation describes a biological process when microorganisms convert sugars in vegetables and milk into lactic acid.

 - prevents the growth of harmful microorganisms and acts as a natural preservative

-- can control certain types of cancer
+- help control certain types of cancer

 - help control intestinal infections

 These principles apply to most vegetables you ferment at home—from making sauerkraut to fermented garlic and many others.
 The art of successful lacto-fermentation means sticking to these principles.
 If you fail to follow them, problems will occur.
 Unwanted microorganisms can disturb or take control of the fermentation process by producing butyric acid and other bad-smelling and unhealthy substances.
 Because of this, the final product may not even be fit for consumption.
 This has happened to me a few times, so I’ve learned much from my own mistakes.